ojaha065/simplePHPLoginSystem/README.md

     * You can can also directly navigate to **/install/**.
 2. Follow on-screen instructions.

-If the automatic installer does not work, you need to set up the database and admin account manually.
-See instructions below.
+During the first step of the installation the installer needs to write a file to your host's drive.
+If you don't have proper permissions for that, you must do the install manually.
+See the instructions below.

 ### Setting up the database manually
 0. Have a MySQL database that you have access to.